EnesAyaz/EE463-HardwareProject/README.md

 To do
 * Single Phase Thyristor Rectifier with resistive load, indcutive load and Motor simulation will be done.
-* Buck Boost Converter simulation will be done.
+* Buck Boost Converter simulation will be done. @tokgozfurkan
 * LC filter or C filter will be designed and simulated.
 * Gate Driver and Controller will be chosen.